loouisbrandon/loouisbrandon/README.md

 Hi 👋 My name is Brandon Louis
 ==============================

-Fullstack Developer and Data Scientist junior
+Fullstack Developer and Data Scientist
 --------------------------------------

 *   🌍  I'm based in Brazil